 Zadar may also be a great choice for those who are looking for something a bit quieter and more subdued than a city like Split.
 Because it is smaller, it has a bit more of a laid-back and easy-going atmosphere to it, which may be perfect for those looking for a relaxing escape along the Adriatic coast.

-There are also a number of islands that you could escape to in the Zadar archipelago, such as Ugljan island, or even take a day trip to the beautiful Kornati National Park, which is located off the coast from Zadar.
+There are also several islands that you could escape to in the Zadar archipelago, such as Ugljan (our favourite – it’s were Michael and I spent our honeymoon!), or even take a day trip to the beautiful Kornati National Park.
 You could also spend a couple of days in Zadar if you plan to hit the beach and relax a bit, as well.

 Where to Stay in Zadar

-Rooms Tisa Old Town — If you’re travelling on a mid-range budget and looking for the perfect hotel, then this is a great choice for you.
-Centrally located within easy walking distance of all Zadar has to offer, they have a range of clean and comfortable rooms available to suit everyone from couples to families.
-Click here to see their availability
+Rooms Tisa Old Town – Centrally located within easy walking distance of all Zadar has to offer, this mid-range hotel has a range of clean and comfortable rooms available to suit everyone from couples to families.

-Teatro Verdi Boutique Hotel — This luxury hotel is perfect if you have a higher budget and are looking for a piece of the good life while travelling in Croatia.
-Located in the heart of the Zadar old town, this boutique hotel is within easy walking distance of all of the city’s main attractions.
-They have a number of great rooms available and include a great breakfast in the price.
-Click here to see their availability
+Teatro Verdi Boutique Hotel – Located in the heart of the Zadar old town, this boutique hotel is within easy walking distance of all of the city’s main attractions.
+They have many great rooms available and include breakfast in the price.

 Not quite what you’re looking for?
 Click here to browse more Zadar hotels!